CharSiu8/Portfolio-Directory/README.md

 ## Portfolio-Directory

 ## Hello there, welcome to my Github.
-Here is a list of repos and their descriptions so you can find what you are looking for All employers and recruiters are permitted by licensing to run and test code
+Here is a list of repos and their descriptions so you can find what you are looking for.

+All employers and recruiters are permitted by licensing to run and test code.

 ## AI Engineering